rehierl/node-tree-outliner/1-1-3-graph-theory/0-5-graph-property.md

 * but, an association is initially a node property, not a graph property
 * however, an association could be considered a property of a subgraph

-similarity with CSS style sheets
+some similarity with style sheets in CSS

 * seems to be more similar to CSS properties
 * unless overridden, these are inherited to all descendants